miyagis-forests/farmacy-food-kata/architecture/view-template.md

 ![Alt text - name of the view](../images/diagram-filename.png)

 ## Element Catalog
-(There's no need to list *all* elements in the diagram, just the ones who require further information.
+(There's no need to list *all* elements in the diagram, just the ones that require further information.
 Give the information in a bulleted list for improved readability.)

 #### Element X